boyanfan/dream-engine/docs/Singleton.md

 # Singleton\<T\>

+A generic class that provides
-[Singleton\<T\>](Singleton.md) is a generic interface for enforcing the singleton pattern in C++ applications.
-It provides a centralized, reusable, and type-safe implementation that ensures only one instance of a derived class can exist at runtime.
+a centralized, reusable, and type-safe implementation of the singleton pattern that ensures only one instance of a derived class can exist at runtime.

 ```c++
 template<typename T> class Singleton;
 ```

-It enforces the singleton pattern, prevents copying and moving of the singleton instance, and supports inheritance and virtual destruction for cleanup.
+It prevents copying
+and moving of the singleton instance and supports inheritance and virtual destruction for cleanup.

 ---